People

 Mohammad-Ali Miri

-Mohammad-Ali Miri is an Assistant Professor of Physics at Queens College and the Graduate Center of the City University of New York.
+Mohammad-Ali Miri is an Associate Professor of Physics at Queens College and the Graduate Center of the City University of New York.
 He earned his Ph.D. in Optics from CREOL, the Center for Optics and Photonics, at the University of Central Florida in 2014, and before joining CUNY he worked as a Postdoctoral Fellow in the Department of Electrical Engineering of the University of Texas at Austin.
 His research interests are in the broad areas of optics and photonics, nonlinear optics, integrated photonics, optical computing, and analog optical information processing.
 He is a recipient of the 2022 Young Investigator Research Program (YIP) award of the Air Force Office of Scientific Research (AFOSR).
 He has authored and co-authored more than 100 publications in peer-reviewed journals and conference proceedings.

 Email: mmiri at qc.cuny.edu